Restriction of $p$-adic representations of $\mathrm{GL}_2(\mathbf{Q}_p)$ to parahoric subgroups: Mod representations.

 The smooth irreducible $\cbF_p$-representations of~$\GL_2(\bQ_p)$ were classified by Barthel--Livn\'e and Breuil~\cite{BLreps, BreuilrepsI}.
-We will work over the finite field~$k$, and we will restrict attention to the following representations.
-We follow the normalizations of~\cite{BreuilrepsI} unless stated otherwise. \begin{enumerate} \item Irreducible principal series.
+We will work over the finite field~$k$, and we will follow the normalizations of~\cite{BreuilrepsI} unless stated otherwise, hence we have the following classification of irreducible representations with central character trivial at~$p$. \begin{enumerate} \item Irreducible principal series representations.
 These are of the form

 for a smooth character $\chi: \bQ_p^\times \to k^\times$ with $\chi(p) = \pm 1$, and $(r, \lambda) \not \in \{(0, \pm 1), (p-1, \pm 1) \}$.
 The only intertwinings are

 These representations can be written as parabolic inductions by considering the characters $\psi = \nr_{\lambda^{-1}} \otimes \nr_{\lambda}\omega^r : T(\bQ_p) \to k^\times$.
 If the pair $(r, \lambda) \not \in \{ (0, \pm 1), (p-1, \pm 1) \}$, then the representation $\Ind_B^G(\psi)$ is irreducible and isomorphic to